![[BOTTOM]](to-bottm.gif)

 non-probationary membership in good standing.
 In the event of the dissolution of the Club,

-whether voluntary or involuntary, or by operation of law, none of the property of the
+whether voluntary or involuntary or by operation of law, none of the property, nor any

-Club, nor any proceeds thereof, nor any assets of the Club, shall be distributed to any
+proceeds thereof, nor any assets of the Club, shall be distributed to any members of the

 ARTICLE IX